Character page for the humans appearing in the continuity comprising The Terminator, Terminator 2: Judgment Day and Terminator: Dark Fate.

 - Missed Him by That Much: In the first movie he leaves the police station as the T-800 arrives, he happens to be looking at his pager right as the Terminator walks past him.

-- Jaw Drop: After he sees a cop walk through a chainlink fence.
+- Jaw Drop: After he sees a cop walk through a steel bar door.

 - Right for the Wrong Reasons: He and the other hospital staff try to keep Sarah locked up because (in addition to being a cash cow for the doctor), they feel she's an Ax-Crazy paranoid maniac because she thinks Killer Robots are out to get her and her son.
 They happen to be right about her state of mind, except for the bit where she's correct about all of that.